Mustang District: Lo Tsho Dyun

 The people of restricted northern areas of Mustang are known as Lopa.
 But, they use surname like Bista and Gurung outside their lands.
 The restricted area, lying between Tibetan border and Ghemi village, encompasses the historic kingdom of Lo Tsho Dyun ("seven districts of Lo" in local Tibetan dialect of Loke).
 Lo Manthang is the only walled city of Nepal and it is also known as the cultural capital of this area.
 The palace and other structures within the wall were built by Ame Pal, the first king of Lo, during the period of the 15th century.
-His lineage is recognized as the royal family of Mustang.
+His lineage is recognised as the royal family of Mustang.
 Lo Tsho Dyun area consists of Ghiling, Ghemi, Dhakmar, Marang, Tsarang, Dhi, Surkhang, Yara, Ghara, Tangya, Dhea, Lo Monthang, Nhenyol, Chhoser, Nyamdo, Kimaling, Thinkar, Phuwa and Namgyal villages.
 They were spread across six VDCs: Dhami, Charang, Lo Manthang, Chhoser, Chhonhup and Surkhang.